 psychotherapy+ Ketamine STUDIO

-Ray teaches executive functioning skills often underdeveloped in neurodivergent individuals, including time management, organization, task initiation, planning, emotional regulation.
+Ray teaches executive functioning skills including time management, organization, task initiation, planning, emotional regulation.
 This isn't life coaching, it's therapeutic skill-building integrated with deeper work on identity, shame, and family dynamics.
-He helps teens and young adults build systems that work for their brain, not against it.
-Executive functioning challenges aren't laziness, they're neurological.
-Ray provides practical tools while addressing underlying shame and family conflict around "underperforming."

 Family Systems & Relational Repair